arcus/DART_analysis/README.md

 This makes it easier to reference the same image repeatedly across more than one report, and it allows more straightforward control over things like image size, aspect ratio, and image file names.
 It also means we can more easily use the standalone images from `reports/figures` in reports on other platforms (powerpoint presentations, etc.).

+## Plan for dissemenation of code and data

+- When we have code to share in support of e.g. a manuscript, upload the final code file(s) and deidentified data files to OSF or Zenodo, creating a DOI.
+Either way, make sure the code and data themselves or DOIs for them (if they're on Zenodo) are available via our OSF project page.
+- When sharing information about the project as a research endeavor (vs connecting with learners or educators), link to our OSF project page https://osf.io/fc65h/

+See [EDU-885](https://pm.arcus.chop.edu/browse/EDU-885) for history of work on this plan.

 ## To do

 - Simplify NALMS report.
 It's currently copied almost exactly from the DART_wave2_analysis repo, and we should have a much pithier version here.
 - Replace nested ifelses in participant_geocodes with case_whens
 - See if `reports/notebooks/participant_description.Rmd` can be done with only deid data
+- Add `lmerTest` to w2_hypothesis_testing.rmd